TL;DR: There are no such thing as complete miracles unless you get into gear. BCAAs are good but EAAs are better. You can shop EAAs here.

 These essential acids are critical in muscle development as they provide approximately one-third of the nutrients that muscles use during synthesis.

 So long story short, BCAAs are pretty important and you need them if you’re skinny and want to get bigger.

-If you are working out early in the morning before work or school and don’t have time for a fully loaded breakfast then at least supplement with a good BCAA supplement before training so that your muscles feed off the BCAAs and don’t consume the muscle you’ve already worked hard to get for energy.
+If you are working out early in the morning before work or school and don’t have time for a fully loaded breakfast then at least supplement with a solid essential amino acid before training so that your muscles feed off the aminos and don’t consume the muscle you’ve already worked hard to get for energy.

 SY loves Amino Energy by Optimum Nutrition for our early morning eye-opener.
 Perfect blend of amino acids and caffeine from green tea and green coffee beans, so it’s health as f*ck and tastes delicious.

 Don’t worry about taking aminos after working out as you’ll already be supplementing with a healthy dosing (20-50gm) of protein anyway and protein is composed of branched-chain acids anyways.
 So taking a BCAA supplement post-workout with protein is redundant.

 If you’re not sure which blend and what company is best then check out our own top 3 caffeine-free BCAA choices to help you with your decision making!

 Best-Selling BCAA Supplements of 2023